mandymejia/templateICA/README.md

 Estimates nuisance ICs a-priori using the Infomax algorithm and the ICASSO toolbox with randomized initial conditions to ensure stable ICs.

 Uses the following files (which you should not have to modify):
--	icatb_v_pca_quiet.m - compute covariance matrix and  calculate the eigen values and eigen vectors without printing progress messages to the calling screen
+-	icatb_v_pca.m - compute covariance matrix and calculate the eigen values and eigen vectors without printing progress messages to the calling screen
 -	icatb_v_whiten.m - calculate the whitening and dewhitening matrices (straight from GIFT)
--	icatb_icassoEst_quiet.m
+-	icatb_icassoEst.m
--	icatb_icaAlgorithm_quiet.m
+-	icatb_icaAlgorithm.m
--	icatb_runica_quiet.m
+-	icatb_runica.m
 -	getStableEStimates.m
 -	changeSignOfComponents.m